AskarKani/Emulate-FreeRTOS-on-QEMU/Emulate_using_Eclipse_Ubuntu.md

 ![image](https://user-images.githubusercontent.com/31447839/127738571-8994fbd9-4ccc-42a8-98c4-ea41b18d22c3.png)

-## Step 5: Build the project and start the qemu
+## Step 5: Build the project

 - Make sure the project is built without any error

+## Step 6(Optional): Start the QEMU manually
+ **Note: Skip this step if you add qemu to the system PATH variable.Step 7 will start the QEMU automatically**

 - Open the terminal and navigate to the FreeRTOS/Demo/CORTEX_LM3S6965_GCC_QEMU directory
 - Start QEMU by entering the command **"qemu-system-arm -kernel ./Debug/RTOSDemo.elf -S -s -machine lm3s6965evb"**
 - QEMU window will wait for the gdb connection